-- 1. The recommended clearances for single-unit installations are illustrated in Figure 2.
-These minimum requirements are not only an important consideration when determining unit placement, but they are also essential to ensure adequate serviceability, maximum capacity, and peak operating efficiency. - Any reduction of the unit clearances indicated in this illustration may result in condenser coil starvation, or the recirculation of warm condenser air.
-Actual clearances which appear to be inadequate should be reviewed with a local sales engineer.
+1. The recommended clearances for single-unit installations are illustrated in Figures 1 and 2.
+These minimum requirements are not only an important consideration when determining unit placement, but they are also essential to ensure adequate serviceability, maximum capacity, and peak operating efficiency.

+2. Any reduction of the unit clearances indicated in this illustration may result in condenser coil starvation, or the recirculation of warm condenser air.